jcpeinado/Team_Project-TTC_Delays/README.md

 - Evaluate model accuracy and effectiveness in predicting delay risks.
 - Provide actionable insights to stakeholders to support informed decision-making and operational improvements.
 - Recommend strategies for real-time communication and operational adjustments based on model predictions.
+-	What are the most common causes of subway delays?
+-	How do delay patterns vary by time of day or day of the week?
+-	Are there any seasonal trends in subway delays?
+-	How do delays impact ridership and customer satisfaction?

 ### Business Question
 - Classification Problem: Based on available TTC delay data, can we accurately predict and classify the delays at given stations and subway lines, considering seasonal patterns, specific days, and peak commuting hours?